coder/backstage-plugins/plugins/backstage-plugin-coder/docs/components.md

 ### Throws

-- Does not throw
+- Only throws if `appConfig` is not provided (but this is also caught at the type level)

 ### Notes

 - This component was deliberately designed to be agnostic of as many Backstage APIs as possible - it can be placed as high as the top of the app, or treated as a wrapper around a specific plugin component.
-  - That said, it is recommended that only have one instance of `CoderProvider` per Backstage deployment.
+  - That said, it is recommended that you only have one instance of `CoderProvider` per Backstage deployment.
 Multiple `CoderProvider` component instances could interfere with each other and accidentally fragment caching state
 - If you are already using TanStack Query in your deployment, you can provide your own `QueryClient` value via the `queryClient` prop.
   - If not specified, `CoderProvider` will use its own client
   - Even if you aren't using TanStack Query anywhere else, you could consider adding your own client to configure it with more specific settings